-Generous funding for this exhibition is provided by the Scurlock Foundation Exhibition Endowment, with additional support from the Alice Kleberg Reynolds Foundation and Lora Reynolds and Quincy Lee.
+Generous funding also is provided by Jeanne and Michael Klein and the Scurlock Foundation Exhibition Endowment, with additional gifts from Suzanne Deal Booth, Heather James Fine Art, Jenny and Trey Laird, the Alice Kleberg Reynolds Foundation, and Lora Reynolds and Quincy Lee.

 Spectrum Colors Arranged by Chance IX, (detail) 1953